Tiresias (horse): 1821: four-year-old season

 Tiresias began his four-year-old campaign with a match race against Merlin at Newmarket on 6 April.
 He took the 300 guinea prize without effort as his opponent broke down injured a quarter of a mile from the finish.
 At the next Newmarket meeting two weeks later he claimed another 300 guinea prize, recording a "very easy" win over Pacha in a one mile match.
 Three days later he was beaten into second place when attempting to concede eight pounds to Banker in a Sweepstakes.
 On 4 May at Newmarket, Tiresias won the Jockey Club Purse over the four mile Beacon Course, easily beating Aldford at level weights.

 On 4 July, Tiresias traveled away from Newmarket for only the second time in his career when he contested the two mile King's Purse at Ipswich.
 The race was run in a series of heats, the prize going to the first horse to win two of these.
 Tiresias settled the race by winning the first two heats, beating his three-year-old opponents.
 A week later, on his final appearance, Tirseias walked over for a £50 prize at Newmarket's July meeting.
 He was injured shortly afterwards and retired from racing.

 Stud career

 Tiresias was retired to his owner's stud at Norton, near Ollerton in Nottinghamshire.
 His initial stud fee was 10 guineas with half a guinea for the groom.
 He was not considered a success as a stallion, with his offspring being described as "big and good looking, but very uncertain customers", suggesting that he transmitted a good deal of his difficult temperament.
 His name did not appear in the List of Stallions advertised in the Racing Calendar after 1831, suggesting that he had been withdrawn from stud duties.
 Tiresias died at his owner's estate at Welbeck Abbey on 4 November 1837.

 Pedigree

+Tiresias is inbred 4S × 3D to the stallion Highflyer, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Tiresias is inbred 5S x 4D x 4D to the stallion Herod, meaning that he appears once fifth generation on the sire side of his pedigree and twice fourth generation on the dam side of his pedigree.